flenniken/statictea/docs/md/jsondocraw.md

 # readDescriptions

-Read all the descriptions in the text specified by the line numbers.
+Read all the descriptions in the file specified by the starting line numbers.
 Return a dictionary mapping the line number to its description.